minzhang28/cloudtrail-engine-lambda/readme.md

 #### CloudTrail Event Example
-CloudTrail engine flatten the CloudTrail event into a flat JSON, blow is an example of user `user@company.com` made changes to security group `sg-abcdefg` from AWS web console to allow all traffic from IP `1.2.3.4/32`.
+CloudTrail engine flatten the CloudTrail event into a flat JSON, below is an example of a user `user@company.com` made changes to the security group `sg-abcdefg` from AWS web console to allow all traffic from IP `1.2.3.4/32`.
 For more details about the CloudTrail event please refer to [this aws doc](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)

 ```
 {